Minkowski content of Brownian cut points: Proofs

 \subsection{Half-plane excursions in $\C$}

 {{\mathbb H}} {{\rm Im}}

 We have chosen to concentrate on the path measure $\mu_{0,\e}$ so far for convenience.
-In \cite{HLLS}, we need the corresponding results for half-plane excursions in ${\mathbb C}$ which we state now.
+In \cite{HLLS}, we need the corresponding results for half-plane excursions in ${\mathbb C}$, which we state now.
 Since the existence of the limit defining Minkowski content is an almost sure property, it is immediate to see that this limit also exists for locally absolutely continuous measures.
-A half-plane excursion is a complex Brownian motion ``started at $0$ going to infinity staying in the upper half-plane $\Half$''; one way to construct this is as an $h$-process with the harmonic function $h(z) = \Im(z)$.
+A half-plane excursion is a complex Brownian motion ``started at $0$ going to infinity staying in the upper half-plane $\Half$''.
+There are several ways to construct it, e.g.\ by considering the boundary-to-boundary measure defined in \eqref{eq:bdrytobdry} and then doing a conformal transformation and normalization.
+Alternatively, one can construct it as an $h$-process with the harmonic function $h(z) = \Im(z)$.
+Let $X$ be a standard 1-dimensional Brownian motion and let $Y$ be an independent 3-dimensional Bessel process, both of which start from 0.
+Then $(X,Y)$ has the law of a half-plane excursion.
+We refer to~\cite{lawler-book} for more background on half-plane excursions.

 Here let us write $\Prob$ for the probability measure on half-plane excursions.
 This is a probability measure on curves $\gamma:(0,\infty) \rightarrow \Half$ with $\gamma(0^+) = 0$ and $\lim_{t\rta\infty}\gamma(t)=\infty$.
 This curve is transient, and hence we can talk about cut times and cut points.
-Given a compact set $U\subset \bbH$, on the event $\cA\cap U\neq \emptyset$ let $x,y\nina{\in\partial D}$ be the first and last visit to $U$ by $\gamma$ respectively.
+Given a compact set $U\subset \bbH$, on the event $\cA\cap U\neq \emptyset$, let $x,y\in\partial U$ be the first and last visit to $U$ by $\gamma$ respectively.
 Then the segment of $\gamma$ between $x$ and $y$ has the law of $\mu_{x,y}$ conditioned to stay in $\bbH$.

 Let $\A\subset\Half$ denote the set of cut points.
 As before, for $z\in \bbH$ we let